 Alport syndrome is a disease that affects the kidneys and is transferred from one generation to another.

-It manifests symptoms that can be found in other serious disorders such as hearing loss, blood in the urine (hematuria), end stage kidney disease, an eye disease (lenticonus), and glomerulonephritis.
+It manifests symptoms that can be found in other serious diseases such as hearing loss, blood in the urine (hematuria), end stage kidney disease, an eye disease (lenticonus), and glomerulonephritis.

 It is considered the first kidney and genetic basement membrane disease to have a cloned gene which has beneficial effects on DNA investigation and in the development of antibodies for accurate and better diagnosis of this disease.